w-tr/books/how_to_win_friends_and_influence_people/README.md

     - [x] How to interest people
     - [x] How to make people like you instantly
 - [x] Part Three: How to win people to your way of thinking
-    - [ ] You can't win an arguement
+    - [ ] You can't win an argument
     - [x] A sure way of making enemies - and how to avoid it
-    - [x] If you'r wrong, admit it
+    - [x] If you're wrong, admit it
     - [x] A drop of honey
     - [x] The secret of Socrates
-    - [x] The safety valve in handling commplaints
+    - [x] The safety valve in handling complaints
     - [x] How to get cooperation
     - [x] A formula that will work wonders for you
-    - [x] What everybod wants
+    - [x] What everybody wants
     - [x] An appeal that everybody likes
     - [x] The movies do it.
 TV does it.
-Why dont you do it?
+Why don't you do it?
     - [x] When nothing else works, try this
 - [x] Part Four: Be a leader: How to change people without gibing offence or arousing resentment
     - [x] If you must find fault, this is the best way to begin